Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-Furthermore, the newly output automaton, given as the union of all the output disjoint cycles, is an UFA.
-Assume by way of contradiction that two cycles accept the same word $w$.
-Then these two cycles are of the form $(d,k),(d',k')$ and, by construction, there is a last common ancestor step in the recursive descent with parameters $(d'',k'')$ in the generating algorithm with $d''$ dividing both $d,d'$ and $k''$ being both the remainder of $k$ by $d''$ and $k'$ by $d''$.
-As this is the last common step, the algorithm must, at the recursion, have gone through the step 3 and created a larger cycle length $d'''$ which divides both $d,d'$ and for which $k,k'$ have different remainders modulo $d'''$.
-Thus the length of the accepted word $w$ would, modulo $d'''$, coincide with both, $k$ and $k'$ --- but this is impossible.
-This contradiction then shows that there is no word which is accepted by two cycles of the newly constructed automaton, thus, it is indeed an UFA.
+Also, it is easy to see by induction that the automaton generated by the algorithm is a UFA, as UFAcomplement$(k,d)$ either returns a UFA in steps 1 or 2, or combines the UFAs generated by the recursive calls in step 3, sets accepted by which are disjoint as they only accept strings of length $k+ds \mod d'$, for different values of $s$.

-The automaton is the union of cycles up to length $n^{\log n/2+c}$ and in some kind of post-processing, one can unify distinct cycle of the same length, say $(d,k_1),\ldots,(d,k_s)$ to a single cycle of length $d$ which has the $k_1$-st, $\ldots$, $k_s$-th states as accepting states.
-After this post-processing, there are at most $n^{(\log n)/2+c}$ cycles and thus the overall size is at most $n^{\log n+2c}$. \end{proof}
+The output automaton $U'$ is the union of cycles of length up to $n^{(\log n)/2+c}$.
+In post-processing, one can unify distinct cycles of the same length, $d$, with $k_1$-th, $\ldots$ $k_s$-th states as accepting into a single cycle of length $d$ which has the $k_1$-th, $\ldots$, $k_s$-th states as accepting states.
+After this post-processing, there are at most $n^{(\log n)/2+c}$ cycles and thus the overall size of the output UFA $U'$ is at most $n^{\log n+2c}$.

+For the time bound, note that $U'$ can be detemined in time polynomial in the number and size of the cycles of $U'$ and $U$.
+The theorem follows. \end{proof}